Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/change-api-overview.markdown

 1. If replicated to a gateway and a conflict occurs, the change operation only supports the built-in `abort` resolution as `override` in change case may result with an inconsistent state of the object.
 1. The change operation is converted to a regular update when delegated to a synchronous data source.

+# Limitations

+`rownum`   is not supported with the Changeset SQLQuery operation.